-A recent GoHealth survey found that 43 percent of employed people ages 55 and older believe that lowering the Medicare eligibility age would allow them to retire earlier.
+A GoHealth survey found that 43 percent of employed people ages 55 and older believe that lowering the Medicare eligibility age would allow them to retire earlier.

 If health insurance is standing between you and early retirement, maybe there’s another way.

 If you’re looking to retire before age 65 but worry that health insurance costs could derail your dream, perhaps a Health Savings Account (HSA) could solve your problem.

 Money that you invest in an HSA is tax-free, can grow over time, and can be used to pay many medical expenses — also tax-free.
 So if you’ve invested enough money for long enough in an HSA, it could help bridge the gap between your early retirement and your pending eligibility for Medicare.

 Sounds pretty good, right?
 Of course, it’s not quite that simple.